-B. Office of the District Attorney and Office of Civil Rights
+2. Office of the District Attorney and Office for Civil Rights

-Complainants may also choose to file a report with the District Attorney or with the Office of Civil Rights of the U.S. Department of Education.
-The University system and the legal system are independent of one another, and the University has its own interest in, and responsibility for, the enforcement of its Sexual Violence Policy.
-Therefore, the University will not unilaterally defer its proceeding pending the outcome of a criminal process, nor will the outcome of any legal process be determinative of the University result.
-The University will, however, comply with reasonable requests by law enforcement for cooperation, and may temporarily suspend its fact-finding process in a sexual assault investigation so as not to impede the law enforcement process.
+Complainants may also choose to file a report with the District Attorney, the Office for Civil Rights of the U.S. Department of Education, or other external agencies.
+The University's processes and the legal system are independent of one another, and the University has its own interest in, and responsibility for, the enforcement of its Sexual Violence Policy.10 Therefore, the University will not unilaterally defer its processes pending the outcome of a criminal process, nor will the outcome of any legal process be determinative of the University result.
+The University will, however, comply with reasonable requests by law enforcement for cooperation, and may suspend its fact-finding process in a sexual misconduct investigation so as not to impede the law enforcement process.

-C. Support, Counseling and Advice
+3. Support, Counseling and Advice

-In making a decision about whether to file a complaint, complainants may seek support, counseling and advice from other offices on campus.
-A list of these offices is provided in Section III.
-A. below.
-Should the complainant determine to proceed with an on-campus complaint investigation and resolution process against a University faculty member, the Office of the Sexual Violence Investigative Officer will be the single place to initiate the process.3
+In making a decision about whether to file a sexual violence complaint, complainants may seek support, counseling and advice from other offices on campus.
+A list of these offices is provided in Section E below.
+Should the complainant determine to proceed with an on-campus complaint investigation and resolution process against a University faculty member, the Office of the AVP will be the single place to initiate the process.11

-D. Timeframe for Submitting a Complaint
+4. Timeframe for Submitting a Complaint

-The University does not limit the timeframe for filing a report of a violation of the Sexual Violence Policy.
-Reports may be filed at any time, although the University's ability to investigate or take action may be limited by the passage of time, or by changes in the employment relationship of the alleged respondent at the time the report is made.
+The University does not limit the timeframe for filing a sexual misconduct complaint.
+Reports may be filed at any time, although the University's ability to investigate or take action may be limited by the passage of time, changes in the employment relationship of the alleged respondent at the time the report is made, or other circumstances.

-E. Complainant Request for Confidentiality
+5. Complainant Request for Confidentiality

 The University is required by Title IX to weigh the complainant's request for confidentiality/ privacy with the University's commitment to provide a reasonably safe and nondiscriminatory environment.
-In situations where a complainant requests privacy, the University's ability to investigate and respond to the allegations may be limited.
+In situations where a complainant requests confidentiality, the University's ability